 Income taxes are accounted for under the asset and liability method.
 Under this method, deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences are expected to become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.

 The Company includes interest accrued on the underpayment of income taxes in interest expense and penalties, if any, related to unrecognized tax benefits in general and administrative expenses.
-The Company recorded a valuation allowance against its U.S. deferred tax assets as it considered its cumulative loss in recent years as a significant piece of negative evidence.
-Since valuation allowances are evaluated on a jurisdiction by jurisdiction basis, the Company believes that the deferred tax assets related to LivePerson Australia Holdings Pty.
-Ltd., LivePerson (UK) Limited, Kasamba Inc., LivePerson Limited (Israel) are more likely than not to be realized as these jurisdictions have positive cumulative pre-tax book income after adjusting for permanent and one-time items.
-During the year ended December 31, 2021, there was an increase in the valuation recorded of \$51.7 million.
-For the three months ended March 31, 2022, the Company recorded a tax benefit of \$0.2 million related to stock compensation arrangement of LivePerson, Inc., LivePerson (UK) Limited. and LivePerson Limited.
-(Israel).
-During the quarter ended March 31, 2022, the Company acquired WildHealth in a non-taxable transaction that resulted in a tax benefit of \$1.6 million related to the release of valuation allowance on certain LivePerson, Inc. (
+The Company recorded a valuation allowance against its U.S. deferred tax asset as it considered its cumulative loss in recent years as a significant piece of negative evidence.
+Since valuation allowances are evaluated by jurisdiction, the Company believes that the deferred tax assets related to LivePerson Australia Holdings Pty.
+Ltd., LivePerson (UK) Limited, Kasamba Inc., LivePerson Japan and LivePerson Limited (Israel) are more likely than not to be realized as these jurisdictions have positive cumulative pre-tax book income after adjusting for permanent and one-time items.
+During the year ended December 31, 2021, there was an increase in the valuation allowance recorded of \$51.7 million.